kaisenlinux/terraform/website/docs/language/settings/backends/azurerm.html.md

 When authenticating using the Managed Service Identity (MSI) - the following fields are also supported:

+* `resource_group_name` - (Required) The Name of the Resource Group in which the Storage Account exists.

+* `msi_endpoint` - (Optional) The path to a custom Managed Service Identity endpoint which is automatically determined if not specified.
+This can also be sourced from the `ARM_MSI_ENDPOINT` environment variable.
+*
 * `subscription_id` - (Optional) The Subscription ID in which the Storage Account exists.
 This can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable.

 * `tenant_id` - (Optional) The Tenant ID in which the Subscription exists.
 This can also be sourced from the `ARM_TENANT_ID` environment variable.

-* `msi_endpoint` - (Optional) The path to a custom Managed Service Identity endpoint which is automatically determined if not specified.
-This can also be sourced from the `ARM_MSI_ENDPOINT` environment variable.
+* `use_microsoft_graph` - (Optional) Should MSAL be used for authentication instead of ADAL, and should Microsoft Graph be used instead of Azure Active Directory Graph?
+Defaults to `false`.

+-> **Note:** By default the Azure Backend uses ADAL for authentication which is deprecated in favour of MSAL - MSAL can be used by setting `use_microsoft_graph` to `true`. **The default for this will change in Terraform 1.2**, so that MSAL authentication is used by default.

 * `use_msi` - (Optional) Should Managed Service Identity authentication be used?
 This can also be sourced from the `ARM_USE_MSI` environment variable.